Skip to content

 Are CBD and CBG banned too?

 The cap targets intoxicating cannabinoids.
 Non-intoxicating cannabinoids like CBD, CBG, CBC, and CBN are not the focus of the 0.4 mg limit, though final agency rules are still pending.
-We say likely unaffected, not guaranteed.
+We say likely unaffected, not certain.